Rehabilitation allowance

 The purpose of the rehabilitation allowance is to provide economic security during rehabilitation.

-You can qualify for a rehabilitation allowance if you are between 16 and 67 and participate in rehabilitation.
+You can qualify for a rehabilitation allowance if you are between 18 and 67 and participate in rehabilitation.
+If you were born before January 1, 2009, the minimum age is 16 years.
 After completion of a waiting period, you can receive rehabilitation allowance payments for days in which you participate in a rehabilitation measure that lasts at least four hours (including travel time) or otherwise prevents you from working and earning a living.
 A partial rehabilitation allowance may be available if your daily working hours have been reduced by 40% or more on account of participation in rehabilitation.

 You will usually be paid either a salary or a rehabilitation allowance during participation in rehabilitation.
 If you are paid a salary, Kela will pay your rehabilitation allowance to your employer.
 If the allowance is higher than your salary, you get the difference.
 If you are not employed or are not paid a salary, Kela will pay the rehabilitation allowance to you.